Offering Professional & Personal Service

 This is the material that most decks were built with prior to 35 years ago.
 It has become very difficult, if not impossible, to get here on the east coast.

-These hardwoods are typically resistant to rot and decay, but sometimes tend to crack and split in the bright sun.
+Mahogany, Ipé, Purple Heart, Brazilian Cherry, Jatoba, Tigerwood, Jarrah, and many others: These hardwoods are typically resistant to rot and decay, but sometimes tend to crack and split in the bright sun.
 They are also very heavy and difficult to work with.
 Each nail must be pre-drilled; drill bits and saw blades dull quickly and must be sharpened or replaced frequently.
 These hardwoods make a truly beautiful deck, but require constant care and a steady maintenance schedule of seal-coating.
 These hardwoods are also at the highest price level of any decking material, natural or composite.

 This is a newer decking product that is quite pleasing to the eye and lower maintenance than most wood products.
 Bamboo is also considered an environmentally safe or Green Building Product.

-Trex® RainEscape Deck Drainage System
+Deck Drainage Systems

-RainEscape allows you to enjoy outdoor living no matter what the weather.
-We can create outdoor spaces you never thought were possible.
-This drainage system is unique because it installs on top of the floor joists of the deck before any decking is put down.
+Rubber roofing: This drainage system is unique because it installs on top of the floor joists of the deck before any decking is put down.
+We can then install a ceiling to cover the framing and the drainage system.
 This installation allows recessed lighting, ceiling fans, TV’s, speakers, etc. to be installed in the ceiling below the deck.